AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> debug --> connect to board

 :menuselection:`Debug --> Debug --> Connect to board`

-  Opens a simple dialog to connect to a remote board.
-This option is only relevant to cross debuggers.
+  Opens a dialog to connect to a remote board.
+This option is only relevant for cross debuggers.

 .. index:: menu; debug --> debug --> load file
 .. _open_program_menu:

 :menuselection:`Debug --> Debug --> Load File...`

-  Opens a file selection dialog that allows you to choose a program to debug.
+  Opens a file selection dialog allowing you to choose a program to debug.
   The program to debug is either an executable for native debugging or a partially linked module for cross environments (e.g VxWorks).

 .. index:: menu; debug --> debug --> add symbols

 :menuselection:`Debug --> Debug --> Add Symbols`

   Adds the symbols from a given file.
 This corresponds to the `gdb` command `add-symbol-file`.
-This menu is particularly useful under VxWorks targets, where the modules can be loaded independently of the debugger.
-  For instance, if a module is independently loaded on the target (e.g. using `windshell`), you must use this functionality for the debugger to work properly.
+This menu is particularly useful under VxWorks targets, where modules can be loaded independently of the debugger.
+For example, if a module is independently loaded on the target using `windshell`, you must use this functionality for the debugger to work properly.

 .. index:: menu; debug --> debug --> attach

 :menuselection:`Debug --> Debug --> Attach...`

   Instead of starting a program to debug, attach to an already running process.
-To do so specify the process id of the process you want to debug.
+To do so, specify the process id of the process you want to debug.
 The process might be busy in an infinite loop or waiting for event processing.
-Note that as for :ref:`Core Files <core_files>`, you need to specify an executable before attaching to a process.
+Like :ref:`Core Files <core_files>`, you need to specify an executable before attaching to a process.

 .. index:: menu; debug --> debug --> detach

 :menuselection:`Debug --> Debug --> Detach`

-  Detaches the currently debugged process from the underlying debugger; the executable will continue to run independently.
-Use the :menuselection:`Debug --> Debug --> Attach To Process` menu later to re-attach to this process.
+  Detaches the currently debugged process from the underlying debugger; the executable continues to run independently.
+Use the :menuselection:`Debug --> Debug --> Attach To Process` menu to later re-attach to this process.